marcolaux/asus-g14-fedora/README.md

 ```

 > tlp is used for automatic power management for some hardware components (so you don't have to powertop --auto-tune)

 > brightnessctl is used for controlling the keyboard backlight before and after suspend as there is a bug that the keyboard backlight sometimes does not switch completely off while suspending.
+I also use it to control the brightness with the keyboard as I'm overriding the default keys with page up / down.

 **3. Reboot**